shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 # Second son
 This time Jack Reacher is like a young Sherlock Holmes.
 Relatively short.
 Tells us how Reacher's character was established.
 Short, fun to listen.

+* For his age he had always been a freakishly big kid, right from birth.
+His mother claimed he had been the biggest baby anyone had ever seen, although she had a well-known taste for the dramatic, so Reacher tended to discount that information.
+But even so, big or not, he had always fought two or three classes up.
+Sometimes more.
+With the result that one on one, ninety-nine per cent of the time, he had been the small kid.
+So he had learned to fight like a small kid.
+All things being equal, size usually wins.
+But not always, otherwise the heavyweight championship of the world would be decided on the scales, not in the ring.
+Sometimes, if the small guy is faster and smarter, he can get a result.
+And one way of being smarter is to make the other guy dumber, which you can do by inducing a rage.
+An opponent’s red mist is the smaller guy’s best friend.
+So yes, Reacher was trying to make the smelly kid mad.

 # Deep down
 I don't remember anything.
 Pretty short book.